 This allows a business to identify what types of searches are trending and which ones are becoming less popular.
 For lead gen and ecommerce brands this can be extremely powerful, as you can gauge interest geographically for your particular product/service by looking at each trending search and search result.

-For example, if you are a local bar or restaurant then you might want to know what are the most popular searches for food and drink in your area to help provide you with ideas for new products, services or web content.
+For example, if you are a local bar or restaurant then you might want to know what are the most popular searches for food and drink in your area to help provide you with ideas for new products, services, web content, or a marketing campaign.
 Companies of all types and sizes are leveraging this data to help them make actionable business decisions.

-Is a digital marketing intelligence platform that provides data analytics on desktop websites, mobile websites and mobile apps.
-The preview tool provides users with a quick overview of a site’s reach, ranking and user engagement.
+SimilarWeb is a digital marketing intelligence platform that provides data analytics on desktop websites, mobile websites, and mobile apps.
+The preview tool provides users with a quick overview of a site’s reach, ranking, and user engagement.
 You can also search for data by entering a specific website URL or by running a category search by industry or country, where the top 50 websites are displayed.

-While it shares several features with SEMRush and other tools, there are a few key features which can be extremely useful to digital marketers.
-It allows you to look at the search engine traffic, referrals and outgoing traffic for competitors giving you the insight into other potential outlets for your business.
+While it shares several features with SEMRush and other SEM platforms, there are a few key features which can be extremely useful to digital marketers.
+It allows you to look at the search engine traffic, referrals, and outgoing traffic for competitors, giving you the insight into other potential outlets for your business.

 The Audience Interests section of the platform gives you a breakdown of interest audiences for any given site as well.
-It also serves as a prospecting tool for sales team as they can easily get an overview of a brand’s online presence and audience with little to no training.
+It also serves as a prospecting tool for sales teams as they can easily get an overview of a brand’s online presence and target audience with little to no training.

 Google Alerts is a free system that allows you to keep an eye on trends, information and mentions of a particular keyword.
 You can set Google Alerts to monitor news, blogs, video, discussions and books.
 You can also filter down to a specific geographic region as well as setting the frequency a given alert.